This bespoke tailored jacket was created for a customer

-He is partial to Brioni, but was put off by the bespoke price point when he inquired about a tailored leather jacket.
-(Well over $10,000.00 apparently.)
+He’s partial to Brioni but was put off by their price point when he inquired about a bespoke tailored leather jacket.
+(Well over $10,000.00, apparently.)

-The finished jacket has exterior and interior pockets, hand-guided double stitching, bound buttonholes, functional sleeve plackets , a double back vent and is lined in a heavy 3-ply silk crepe.
-It is also super lightweight and wearable year round.
+The finished jacket has exterior, and interior pockets, hand-guided double stitching, finely bound buttonholes, a double back vent and is lined in a heavy 3-ply silk crepe.
+It is also super lightweight and wearable year-round.

 Our client loves it (I believe he finally retired the original) and is now planning a second jacket in brown!